Cipulot/CDS/README.md

 ### Rev1.0

-This revision implements all the main features of the mainboard ad controllers mentioned in the specifications.
+This revision implements all the main features of the mainboard mentioned in the specifications.

 #### Reset | DFU